 In Grasmere, in the Lake District, there is a tiny but constantly busy Gingerbread Shop, selling their own unique gingerbread recipe.
 I highly recommend popping in if you are in the Lake District, if you don’t mind queueing and love gingerbread.

-My version comes via a couple of sources, Delia Smith's indispensable Book of Cakes, and Margaret Costa's equally essential Four Seasons Cookery Books.
-These are book long out of print, but are full of reliable, delicious and timeless recipes, some of which seem to be forgotten in favour of more exciting things like macarons or brookies.
+My version comes via a couple of sources, Delia Smith’s indispensable Book of Cakes (currently available at £1.00 for a second-hand copy!) and Margaret Costa’s equally essential Four Seasons Cookery Books.
+These are long out of print, but full of reliable, delicious and timeless recipes, some of which seem to be forgotten in favour of more exciting things like macarons or brookies.

 What I also love about these old fashioned recipes is that they were made with the busy housewife in mind.
 They are quick to prepare, usually dumping wet ingredients into dry, mixing well, and then baking.
 Whilst I am not a lazy cook, I am definitely a busy one, and love a recipe that can be prepared in less than 10 minutes.

-- I have also replaced the treacle/golden syrup (depending on whether you use Delia or Margaret's recipe) with molasses, as I love the rich flavour.
+- Store Cupboard: plain flour, bicarbonate of soda, baking powder, brown sugar, golden syrup (or molasses or treacle), ground ginger, crystallised ginger, egg replacer.
+I have sometimes replaced treacle/golden syrup (depending on whether you use Delia or Margaret’s recipe) with molasses, as I love the rich flavour.

 Try my other delicious vegan baking recipes